hexbatch/shell-game/README.md

 #### To use:

-* Add in a new yaml or copy and paste it from somewhere, and press the check button or step button.
+* Add in a new yaml or copy and paste it from somewhere, and press the load button.
 * Watch things change in the yaml by pressing the step button
-* Insert New Shell Copies with the Add Button
+* Add new shells and elements
+* Place and Pop Shells by selecting the shell to do this
+* Edit elements after you click on them
-* Do changes by editing the YAML text, use the testing.yaml, if you want , as a starting point
+* Alternately Do changes by editing the YAML text

-### Most of the screen has the big yaml editor, to the side are two buttons start and step
+### Yaml Structure
 Please refer to the yaml example below at the bottom of the page , or see yaml/testing.yaml

 * The YAML Document is only automatically read from and written to under the `game:` key, so you can add anything else in other keys